Metropolitan-wide Aboriginal Engagement

 See the Aboriginal Elders Cultural Wellbeing Project report here.
 See the Victorian Connections article, ‘Keeping Conversation Flowing Among the Aboriginal Elders. (https://connection.vic.gov.au/keeping-conversation-flowing-among-aboriginal-elders )

-This metropolitan-wide project is being led by Moondani-Balluck Victoria University, working with the Aboriginal members of the Metropolitan Partnerships.
+This metropolitan-wide project was led by Moondani-Balluk, Victoria University and worked with the Aboriginal members of the Metropolitan Partnerships.

-The project will provide an evidence-base on needs and aspirations that support and advance Aboriginal community-led projects, increase access to services and enables direct advice to government.
-The key objectives are to:
+The project provided an evidence base on needs and aspirations that support and advance Aboriginal community-led projects, increase access to services and enables direct advice to the government.

-• Build the skills of Aboriginal community to develop and implement an advocacy strategy and plan.
+- Build the skills of the Aboriginal community to develop and implement an advocacy strategy and plan.

-The project approach to delivery is described and developed by Aboriginal Partnership members’ connections and knowledge and embedded in Aboriginal self-determining principles through a community-led approach framed in relationality and reciprocity.
+The project approach to delivery is described and developed by Aboriginal Partnership members’ connections and knowledge.
+It is embedded in Aboriginal self-determining principles through a community-led approach framed in relationality and reciprocity.